 In the past, all phone systems resided within a company’s location and required onsite telecom switching equipment, which was typically stored in a small room or phone closet.
 The hardware was expensive to purchase upfront and additional features required additional hardware.
 Onsite phone systems were expensive and not easily scalable (and they still are today).
 As a company grew and needed new phone lines, there was a need for additional equipment.
 It also required maintenance to keep the phone system running, to make changes or fix any issues.
 Today, there are cloud-hosted Unified Communications as a Service (UCaaS) options with no onsite equipment because the provider manages your phone switch remotely and takes care of all maintenance.
 Onsite equipment is minimal except for the phone handsets themselves.

 Another benefit of cloud-based hosted voice service is you typically get more features included without having to pay for additional equipment upfront or having to pay for upgrades to add new features.
-Features are driven by software updates which are easily pushed into the cloud network and not dependent on hardware upgrades.
+Features are driven by software updates,

-Any conversation about a phone system would not be complete without talking budget.
+Any conversation about upgrading your business communications wouldn’t be complete without talking budget.
 Onsite phone systems typically involve expensive upfront capital outlays for onsite equipment and ongoing maintenance costs.
 When planning for a new phone system, you also need to consider all the costs associated with the service.
 These include upfront costs for equipment, monthly service costs, potential future upgrades, and ongoing maintenance costs.
 Cloud-hosted options solve the problem of having to outlay a large capital expense for onsite equipment.
 The upfront costs for cloud-hosted options typically only involve paying for the handsets themselves.
 There are no maintenance fees since paying for the monthly service includes ongoing maintenance.
 Another benefit of

 When looking at budget there are 4 main cost categories to consider:

 (2) Upfront expenses